GetPublii/Publii/README.md

-[Publii](https://getpublii.com/) is a desktop-based CMS for Windows and Mac that makes creating static websites fast and hassle-free, even for beginners.
+[Publii](https://getpublii.com/) is a desktop-based CMS for Windows, Mac and Linux that makes creating static websites fast and hassle-free, even for beginners.

 **Current version: 0.29.1 (build 10999)**